wbthomason/packer.nvim/README.md

   requiring a string which matches one of these patterns, the plugin will be loaded.
 }
 ```

+For the `cmd` option, the command may be a full command, or an autocommand pattern.
+If the command contains any
+non-alphanumeric characters, it is assumed to be a pattern, and instead of creating a stub command, it creates
+a CmdUndefined autocmd to load the plugin when a command that matches the pattern is invoked.

 #### Checking plugin statuses
 You can check whether or not a particular plugin is installed with `packer` as well as if that plugin is loaded.